 A stop order, or stop-market order, is a basic order type which issues a market order once a specified price has been reached.
 This price level is known as the stop price, and when it is touched or surpassed, the stop order becomes a market order.

-Stop orders provide a greater probabability of achieving a trade at a predetermined entry or exit price.
+Stop orders provide a greater probability of achieving a trade at a predetermined entry or exit price.
 In other words, stop orders are not used solely for exiting positions and can be beneficial for entries as well.
 When entering a position, traders use stop orders to determine where a market order should be triggered.
-Conversely, traders also use stop orders for exiting trades to help limit losses or lock in profits.
+Conversely, traders also use stop orders for exiting trades to help limit losses or help hold onto profits.

 Buy Stop Order vs Sell Stop Order

 A buy stop order must be entered above the current market price, and a sell stop order must be entered below the current market price.
 If the stop price is not touched by the market’s current value, no market order will be issued.
 Once the stop price is touched, a market order will be issued and filled at the best possible price at the time.

 Stop orders provide traders with the ability to specify a price where the order will be triggered.
 Once the market reaches this stop price, the order then activates and will execute as a market order.